yeohsoonkeat/Filetemplate-Brackets-Extension/README.md

 # FileTemplates
 Just a shortcut template for files

-Press Ctrl + H to make a new file with .html extention with a basic template
+Press Ctrl + H to make a new file with .html extension with a basic template

-Press Ctrl + P to make a new file with .php extention with basic php template
+Press Ctrl + P to make a new file with .php extension with basic php template

-Other extension is still not available
+Press Ctrl + Shift + V to make a new file with .html extension with vue basic template

+Press Ctrl + Shift + A to make a new file with .html extension wiht basic ajax template